Suicide of Walery Sławek: Suicide

 I burned private papers and those entrusted to me.
 If not all, I ask those affected to forgive me.
 May the All-Seeing God forgive my sins, including this last one.

 He also left a letter addressed to Mościcki, the contents of which were never disclosed.

 The bullet lodged in his palate without piercing his skull.
 He was rushed to the Józef Piłsudski Military Hospital's Institute of Trauma Surgery.
 The shot, fired at an angle from an old pistol, failed to penetrate the palate.
 Sławek underwent a blood transfusion and a two-hour surgery.
-His condition briefly improved around 4:00 AM on 3 April, but he died at 6:45 AM without regaining consciousness.
+His condition briefly improved around 4 a.m. on 3 April, but he died at 6:45 without regaining consciousness.